 Alice C. Linsley

-Archaeological evidence indicates that Horite temples, such as those found at Petra, and near the Amman airport, and at Shechem, were square with a "holy of holies" at the heart of the larger square.
-This holy space at the Amman airport temple was 6.50 meters wide (almost exactly 7 yards) and surrounded by a narrow corridor that was broken into six rooms of equal size.
+Archaeological evidence indicates that Horite temples were square with a "holy of holies" at the heart of the larger square.
+Such sacred spaces have been found at Petra, at Shechem, and near the Amman airport.
+This temple near the Amman airport was 6.50 meters wide (almost exactly 7 yards) and surrounded by a narrow corridor that was broken into six rooms of equal size.
 At the very center of the most sacred space was a round stone platform that either served as the pedestal of a stone pillar or as the base of an altar.

-Horite temples and shrines were located at water sources such as wells or along major rivers like the Nile.
+Horite Hebrew temples and shrines were located at water sources such as wells or along major rivers like the Nile.
 Cisterns have been found in many of the ancient temples.
 Solomon's temple had a cistern that held over 66,000 gallons of water (250 cubic meters).
+Moses was told to meet the king early in the morning when he went down to the Nile for prayer.

 In prehistoric times, regional shrine settlements attracted people from surrounding areas.
 These settlements were administrated by a "deified ruler" and caste of ruler-priests.
 The prehistoric shrine settlements were build around a central shrine or temple.
 There was a stone pillar (bnbn) or an east-facing obelisk.
 Archaeologists have found large mace heads at these temples.